tylerjmorg/copyright-updater/README.md

 ## Little Tip
 The `data-copyright-year` and `data-copyright-endyear` are string values if you need to add lettering to the years.
 If for whatever reason you need BC or AD, you can totally do so.
+## Maintenance
+Just change the currentYear const on line 1 in the file to whatever year it currently is.
+This is done once a year, then all of your websites are updated!